 © 2017 by Ilona Elliott

 C.S.
-Elliott once wrote about how grief feels like fear.
+Lewis once wrote about how grief feels like fear.
 It does too.
 It kind of sucker punches you.
 The grief that accompanies death is the most fearsome.
 I have a friend who is in the clutches of that grief right now, having lost her only daughter.
 My heart is broken for her, but I am not hopeless for the life of her child.

 When my father died, I remember holding his still hand.
 I remember kissing his head.
 I remember feeling afraid.
 I remember panic.
 I was so afraid that I would forget what it felt like to hold his hand or what it smelled like to kiss his head.
 That solid, real life, flesh and blood human being that was there from my first moments on this earth, had left the room, never to return.
 His flesh and blood still sat there, upright and hunched slightly forward in the hospital bed in my parents room, but my father was not.
 I knew with such certainty that it was so, it filled the pit of my stomach with a sour ache that stretched up the back of my throat to my jaw and into my ears.

 I had spent the night beside his bed.
 I couldn’t leave except to use the bathroom or get a drink of water.
 I don’t know how I knew, I just knew, that he would soon be gone.
 I think it was his wet and ragged breathing and the way he seemed to have retreated to the edge of consciousness, as if he was inching in and out of this world, back and forth.
 He was no longer hanging on to life with the characteristic stubborn persistence he had shown throughout his long illness.
 He was hovering at the border, his body no longer able to house him in any useful way.
 He had lost it all–the ability to eat, to drink, to speak, and in the end, to breath.
 His lungs filled with fluid, pushing the air, and the life, out of him.
 Like being born, but in reverse.